hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter2.md

     To make the system A.S. globally, $\bar x$ should meet the condition: $\lim_{t\to \infty}||x_{x_0}(t)-\bar{x}|| = 0$, $\forall x_0 \in \mathbb{R}^n$.

-2. Considering the stability properities depend on $\bar u$, we can give a similar example below:
+2. Considering the stability properties depend on $\bar u$, we can give a similar example below:

     !!! example
         $$